o3de/o3de.org/content/docs/user-guide/assets/asset-processor/asset-cache-server.md

 ## Run the Other Asset Processors in ACS in Client Mode

-To run the **Asset Processor** in ACS mode as a client the machine will access to the remote folder, enable the cache system in client mode, and specify the asset file types to pull from the remote server.
+To run the **Asset Processor** in ACS mode as a client the machine will need access to the remote folder, enable the cache system in client mode, and specify the asset file types to pull from the remote server.

 ```
 {